 Overview

 ARC provides the JavaScript programming language for custom code that interconnects skills.
-The ARC JavaScript API provides access to both standard ECMA 5.1 Script specifications and a library of additional functions.
+The ARC JavaScript API provides access to standard ECMA 5.1 Script specifications and a library of additional functions.
 The other functions are defined in this section.

 JavaScript is not JAVA.
 JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMA 5.1 Script specification.
 JavaScript is high-level, just-in-time compiled, and multi-paradigm.
 It has curly-bracket syntax, dynamic typing, prototype-based object orientation, and first-class functions.
 JavaScript engines were initially used only in web browsers, but they are now core components of other software systems, such as Synthiam ARC.
 Although there are similarities between JavaScript and Java, including language name, syntax, and respective standard libraries, the two languages are distinct and differ significantly in design.